Status: BOEM’s Environmental Review of the Vineyard Wind Project

 In addition, Vineyard Wind prepared a night time video simulation and (Summer, Fall) daytime video simulations to show what the proposed offshore wind facility would look like under various conditions.

-Archaeological Resources Identification Surveys
+Archaeological Resources Identification Surveys (Status: Completed)

 Vineyard Wind requested a 1-year extension for submitting its SAP, which BOEM approved.
 Vineyard Wind initially filed the SAP in March 2017, followed by revisions in July, October, and November 2017.
 BOEM deemed the SAP complete and sufficient on November 21, 2017.